ThibaultFillion/strengths/paper/paper.md

 Still, it allows one to build in a very intuitive and user-friendly way simulations able to describe a vast range of complex systems.

-So far, as opposed to Readdy, STReNGTHS only implements non particle-based methods, similar to those proposed by the other software.
+So far, as opposed to Readdy, STReNGTHS only implements non-particle-based methods, similar to those proposed by the other software.
 However, rather than proposing only one all-purpose fitting method, STReNGTHS's approach is to provide a collection of various simulation methods, leaving the choice at the user's discretion.
 Moreover, simulation features can be easily extended using the simulation engine interface.
 In fact, STReNGTHS has been designed to be extended easily.

-One of STReNGTHS's key features is the use of *reaction-diffusion environments*, which make it easy to design extremely rich system landscapes, i.e. featuring plenty of different compartments of arbitrary shape that encode physical and chemical segregation.
+One of STReNGTHS' key features is the use of *reaction-diffusion environments*, which make it easy to design extremely rich system landscapes, i.e. featuring plenty of different compartments of arbitrary shape that encode physical and chemical segregation.

 The use of a JSON/dictionary syntax for the definition of reaction-diffusion systems